yujieho/Second_Laplacian_Eigenvalue/README.md

 It is useful to construct an infinite families of *d*-regular expanders with constant *d* and constant lower bound of <img src="readmeimg/Picture0.png" height="20" /> .

-There are 2 strategies that I implement  using Matlab.

-Implementations are in the `expander` file, where descriptions are in the following sections.
+There are 2 strategies that I implement  using Matlab, where descriptions are in the following sections.